shafiq-ahmed/laragigs-gig-publishing-website/README.md

 ![Laragigs Search Result Screenshot](Readme%20Attachments/search-2.png)

 Here the search keyword matches the tags in the gigs.
-All the gigs with that have this tag keyword is shown in the result.
+All the gigs that have this tag is shown in the result.

 ![Laragigs Search Screenshot](Readme%20Attachments/search-3.png)